Security through impossibility

 The effect on you

-Every authentication vulnerability in your code becomes irrelevant when the authenticity proof can't be assembled.
-Ship 4x faster with AI tools without the 10x security risk.
+If you build software - Every authentication vulnerability in your code becomes irrelevant when the credential can never be assembled.
+Ship faster with AI-generated code and autonomous agents without multiplying your attack surface.

 Hack-a-mole - Same thinking won't solve problems